How Deep Can You Dive Without Decompression Stops? NDL Explained

-Deep diving may be done recreationally or to explore old ruins at the bottom of the ocean.
-Regardless of the purpose, deep diving is trickier and has greater risks involved as opposed to scuba diving in shallow water.
-To avoid the buildup of compressed gases in the body, divers have to make decompression stops as they return to the surface.
+Deep diving may be done as part of recreational diving or to explore old ruins at the bottom of the ocean.
+Regardless of the purpose, when you dive deeper it becomes trickier and has greater risks involved as opposed to performing shallow dives when you’re scuba diving.
+To avoid the buildup of compressed gases in the body, scuba divers have to make decompression stops as they return to the surface.

 How deep can you dive without decompression stops?
 There are a number of factors that come into play: Previous Dives, Gas mixes used, Length of dive, to just name a few.
 All these impact the depth you can dive down to before you have to make a decompression stop.